-As a newly public company, we may benefit from a transition rule under Section 162(m) such that the deduction limit generally does not apply to compensation paid pursuant to plans and arrangements that were in effect at the time of our IPO, subject to certain exceptions.
-Because of uncertainties as to the application and interpretation of Section 162(m) and the proposed regulations recently issued thereunder, no assurance can be given that any compensation paid by us will be deductible.
-We will continue to monitor the applicability of Section 162(m) to our ongoing compensation arrangements.
+Section 162(m) of the Code generally places a limit of \$1 million on the amount of compensation deductible by a company in any one year with respect to compensation paid to certain of its officers, called covered employees.
 While we are mindful of the benefit of tax deductibility of compensation, we also value the flexibility of compensating our executive officers in a manner that can best promote our corporate objectives.
 Therefore, we may approve compensation that may not be fully deductible.